Please Login to view your profile.

 What is an Attack Animation Spritesheet?

-• Anticipation, strike, and recovery keyframes
+• Anticipation, strike, and recovery keyframes following animation principles

-• Single-play trigger animations (non-looping)
+• Single-play trigger animations (non-looping) with hitframe timing

-• Export as spritesheet or texture atlas
+• Export as spritesheet or atlas for Unity, Godot, GameMaker, and more

 Features